jonnonz1/nz-statute-book/acts/public/2011/legal-services-act-2011.md

 ### 77 Approval
 (1) The Secretary may give a person approval to provide 1 or more legal aid services or specified legal services if the Secretary is satisfied that the person meets the criteria prescribed in regulations.
-(2) The Secretary may impose any conditions on the approval.
+(2) The Secretary may impose conditions on the approval.
 The conditions that may be imposed are those prescribed in regulations.
 (3) The approval—
   (a) must be in writing:
   (b) must state the conditions, if any, of the approval: